dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Using the IPAddress Class.md

 ---
 layout: post
-title: SysAdmin Basics - Using the IPAddress Class
+title: SysAdmin Basics - Working With IP Addresses
 ---

 Whether you like it or not, at some point in your career you will be working with IPs.
 I recently ran into a challenge at work with variable length subnet masks that inspired this post.
 I needed to brush off some old networking skills and got to play with a little PowerShell along the way.
+With that in mind, let's get into it.

 **The Good Stuff:**
 A couple of tricks to make working with IPs a little less painful.